← Back to Translator

 This cycle repeats for every exchange.
 The key signal is "Please, go ahead" — when you hear it, the channel is yours.

-Crew Identification
+Crew Identification04

 After 2–3 exchanges, Picar will ask both speakers for their names.
 Once he knows them, he will address you personally: "Please, go ahead, Maria."
 This makes the conversation feel more natural.
 He won't ask for names in emergencies or very short conversations.

-Bridge Commands
+Bridge Commands05

 You can address Picar directly by saying his name.
 Here is what you can request: